pmclaugh/Clive2/README.md

 # Clive2
-Bidirectional Path Tracing implemented in python with numba
+Bidirectional Path Tracing implemented in python with numba.
+This is a work in progress and may be unstable, incorrect, etc. especailly as I'm just getting started with it.
+In the future I will try to keep uncertain code out of master, but currently there is only master.

 Camera-only tracing, ~200 samples per pixel: